 Delicious but never indulgent, sweet with just the right amount of bitter, The Dinner List is a romance for our times.
 Bon appetit.

-Review: I did not know much about this book going in except Sabrina shows up to her thirtieth birthday dinner party and is surprised to see several people sitting at the table, including her father, whom she has not seen since she was a child, and Audrey Hepburn.
+I did not know much about The Dinner List going in except Sabrina shows up to her thirtieth birthday dinner party and is surprised to see several people sitting at the table, including her father, whom she has not seen since she was a child, and Audrey Hepburn.
 We have all probably answered the question, “If you could have dinner with five people, dead or alive, who would you choose?”
 For some unknown reason, Sabrina’s list actually happens and we are thrown in to the mystery of why all of these people are together.